gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-up-integrations-gij-cloud.md

 &nbsp;

-## Git Integration Configuration Page
+## What you can do on the Git integration configuration page

 On this page, you can set up your git repositories and connect them to Jira.